Menü

 In-house and external requirements

-When it comes to publishing research results that have emerged from externally-funded projects, it is increasingly likely that the funders will also have stipulated certain requirements.
-These typically constitute a requirement to make the results openly accessible.
-Some funders now issue mandates stipulating the extent to which results from externally-sponsored projects must be published as open access.
-It is always a good idea to check the funding conditions of the respective project or submit an enquiry to the funding body.
+If your research was externally funded, it is likely that the funder will also have stipulated certain requirements, for example that the results should be made freely accessible.
+Some funders have now introduced policies that stipulate exactly which externally-funded research must be published open access.
+It is always a good idea to check the funding conditions of the respective project or to ask the funding body for more information.

 See also